Skip to main content

 All Federal Direct Loans are assessed a loan fee by the federal government.
 This fee helps reduce the cost of making these low-interest loans.
 The federal government will deduct the fee from the loan before the borrower receives any loan money; therefore, the loan funds received by the borrower may be less than the amount they will repay.
 For Subsidized and Unsubsidized loans originated on or after October 1, 2020 and before October 1, 2024 the loan origination fee is 1.057 percent.

-8. Complete Loan Entrance Counseling
+Complete Loan Exit Counseling

 Repayment Estimator/Loan Simulator